aosabook/500lines/data-store/chapter.md

 explain the problem and get some feedback.
 Within a few minutes of talking, I had figured out the problem: the program was too big, and had encroached into video memory.
-Clearing the screen truncated the program, and the sparkles were artifacts of Applesoft BASIC's method of storing variables.
+Clearing the screen truncated the program, and the sparkles were artifacts of Applesoft BASIC's characteristic of storing program state in RAM just above the end of the program.

- tried to explain a problem to a Professional.
-Nora listened patiently while I explained the problem...and realised the solution.
-My BASIC program was eating into video memory.

-Learning how to allocate memory with malloc, to stick it into a struct of pointers so I could sort geo locations by latitude then longitude.
+I remember learning about pointers and how to allocate memory with malloc, to stick records of arbitrary-length strings into a struct so I could sort them by latitude and longitude.

-I kind of understood that Erlang didn't have to copy data between processes, even though it was "strictly message-passing", because everything was immutable.
+I understood that Erlang didn't have to copy data between processes, even though it was "strictly message-passing", because everything was immutable.

-I'm not sure that really sank in until I read about Clojure's immutable data structures, in 2009.
+I'm not sure that the utility of immutable data structures really sank in until I read about Clojure's in 2009.

 Who'd have thought that learning about CouchDB in 2013 would just make me smile and nod?

-Intro to problem
+But first&hellip;

+What does it do?
 ----------------

 Most projects require a data store of some kind.